vampcheah/sveltekit-pos/README.md

 ### Basic User Dashboard

 A simple yet functional user dashboard will be added, providing users with essential account management features, including order history, profile settings, and more.

+### Multi-language Support

+Add support for multiple languages to make the app more accessible to a wider audience.

 ## Contributing